-reasonable margin of tolerance) of its total net assets, from USD re of the portfolio to USD) into the currency referred to in the For the other Hedged Classes: (regardless of the current exposure of the po designation.
-At times, and for exceptional pe achieve the objectives of the Fund, but it will easonable margin of tolerance) of its total net assets, from USD ortfolio to USD) into the currency referred to in the relevant Class's riods, a different ratio may be applied in order for the Class to be no less than 25% and no more than 75%.
-The list of available line on the Management Company's webpage at Cut-Off Time 1:00 pm Luxembourg time on every Valuatio notification Date n Date, Subscription Pre-notification Date and Redemption Pre- Subscription Pre-notification Date For subscription requests above \$50,000,00 Date 0 or equivalent, three Week Days before the relevant Valuation Redemption Pre-notification Date For redemption requests above \$50,000,000 Date) or equivalent, three Week Days before the relevant Valuation Fiscal year-end 31 December in each year Fees and charges 2 Fund Administration Fee 3 0.15% maximum Depositary and Custody Fees 4 0.08% maximum
+reasonable margin of tolerance) of its total net assets, from USD re of the portfolio to USD) into the currency referred to in the (regardless of the current exposure of the po designation.
+At times, and for exceptional pe achieve the objectives of the Fund, but it will Hedged Equivalent Classes can be found or easonable margin of tolerance) of its total net assets, from USD ortfolio to USD) into the currency referred to in the relevant Class's riods, a different ratio may be applied in order for the Class to be no less than 25% and no more than 75%.
+The list of available line on the Management Company's webpage at Cut-Off Time capitalgroup.com/international 1:00 pm Luxembourg time on every Valuation Date, Subscription Pre-notification Date an notification Date Subscription Pre-notification For subscription requests above \$50,000,000 or equivalent, three Week Days before the relevant Valuation Date Redemption Pre-notification Date For redemption requests above \$50,000,000 or equivalent, three Week Days before the relevant Valuation Date Fiscal year-end 31 December in each year Fees and charges 2 Fund Administration Fee 3 0.15% maximum